China to impose sanctions on U.S. firms over Taiwan arms sales

-BEIJING (Reuters) - China will impose sanctions on U.S. entities participating in Washington’s arms sales to Taiwan, a foreign ministry spokesman said on Monday.
+BEIJING (Reuters) - China will impose sanctions on Lockheed Martin, Boeing Defense, Raytheon and other U.S. companies it says are involved in Washington’s arms sales to Taiwan, a foreign ministry spokesman said on Monday.

-Lockheed Martin LMT.N, Boeing Defense BA.N and Raytheon RTX.N will be sanctioned, the spokesman Zhao Lijian told a news conference in the Chinese capital.
-He did not say what those sactions would entail.
+Zhao Lijian told journalists that China was acting to protect its national interest, but did not spell out what form the sanctions would take.

 The U.S. State Department has approved the potential sale of three weapons systems to Taiwan, including sensors, missiles and artillery that could have a total value of $1.8 billion, the Pentagon said last week.

-China has sanctioned U.S. companies in the past, including Lockheed Martin, for selling weapons to Taiwan, though it is unclear what form they have taken.
+China has imposed sanctions on Lockheed Martin and other U.S. companies in the past for selling weapons to Taiwan, though it is unclear what form the penalties have taken.

 The United States, like most countries, has no official diplomatic ties with Taiwan, but Washington is bound by law to provide the island with the means to defend itself.